hschinmayabharadwaj/ManasMitra/README.md

 ### What Makes ManasMitra Agentic
 - 🧩 **Autonomous Decision-Making:** Each AI agent independently decides responses based on user context.
 - 🎯 **Goal-Oriented Behavior:** All agents work toward improving user mental wellness.
-- 🧠 **Multi-Agent Collaboration:** Specialized agents handle tasks like affirmation, empathy, and recommendations.
+- 🧠 **Multi-Agent Collaboration:** Specialized agents handle tasks like affirmation, empathy, and conversation flow.
 - 💬 **Proactive Engagement:** The system not only responds but also suggests helpful actions or content.
 - 🕊️ **Contextual Memory:** Maintains history and patterns for personalized interactions.
 - 🌱 **Adaptive Responses:** Adjusts tone and behavior based on user emotions.